Breakdown of chiral anomaly and emergent phases in Weyl semimetals under orbital magnetic fields: Model and Summary of the results

 We find that an orbital magnetic field perpendicular to the direction of separation between Weyl cones introduces a tunneling of electrons between them, thus inducing a gap in the electronic spectrum.
 The gap is non perturbative with the magnetic field i.e. it is exponentially small in the field and becomes significant when $\sqrt{v_x/v_y}l_B\sin{k_0a} \sim 1$.
 Depending on the anisotropy in the Weyl cone dispersion, the behavior of the induced gap alters significantly.
 There are two distinct regimes which are distinguished by the anisotropy parameter $\gamma$, defined in Eq. \ref{Eq:Anisotropy_pm}.
 Here we summarize the results in the case $\phi_B\ll \phi_0$ i.e. the flux through a 2D unit cell of area $a^2$ is much smaller than the flux quantum $\phi_0=h/e$, which is the relevant regime in typical experiments.
 In later sections, we will also discuss the very large field regime ($\phi_B\sim\phi_0$).

 (i) For $\gamma<0$, the system displays three phases as a function of the separation between the Weyl nodes, $Q$, see Fig.~\ref{Fig:Phase_Schematic}(a3).
 For small $Q$, the system is a normal insulator (NI), whereas for large $Q$ it is a layered Chern insulator (LCI).
+The LCI phase can be viewed as a collection of two-dimensional Chern insulators stacked along the $x$ direction, hosting chiral surface states on surfaces that result from termination along the $y$ and $z$ directions.

 We denote the critical momentum space separation at which the transition occurs by $Q^*$.
 These two insulating phases are separated by a gapless WSM phase.
 The width (range of $Q$ values) of the WSM region is exponentially small in $\phi_B^{-1}$.
 This is associated with the finite bandwidth of the LLs which is exponentially small in $\phi_B^{-1}$.
 For fixed $Q$ inside the insulating phases, the gap increases monotonically with the field.

 (ii) For $\gamma>0$, as $Q$ is increased from zero, the system alternates between NI and a distinct insulating phase, which we denote LCI$'$, and which can be viewed as two copies of LCI with opposite Chern numbers.
 LCI$'$ is a symmetry-protected topological phase relying on translational and mirror symmetries -- in their absence, the phase is indistinguishable from NI.
 This alternation continues until $Q$ reaches a value $Q^*_{\mathrm{osc}}$, beyond which the system enters an LCI state, see Fig.~\ref{Fig:Phase_Schematic}(b3).
 The transitions between NI and LCI$'$ phases are separated by finite-size regions (that are exponentially narrow in $\phi_B^{-1}$) consisting of three phases: two WSM states which are separated by a gapped LCI state.
 For fixed $Q<Q^*_{\mathrm{osc}}$, the induced gap oscillates with the applied field and vanishes in an almost periodic manner (strictly periodic in the continuum).
 The envelope of oscillations decays exponentially with $(Ql_B)^2$.